 Debt settlement and debt consolidation are two potential strategies for people struggling with more debt than they can repay.
-Debt settlement reduces the amount of your debt, while debt consolidation reduces your number of creditors.
+Debt settlement can reduce the amount of your debt, while debt consolidation reduces your number of creditors.

 Although each is different, debt settlement and debt consolidation have fundamental similarities.
 Most importantly, both aim to make your debt more manageable.
 When used properly, either can help you get out of debt sooner and save you money while doing so.